Pr0Dec/Detonate/README.md

-# php-eval-hook
+# Detonate

 A PHP extension for hooking `eval()`.
 Useful for dumping eval-obfuscated code.
-The extension is expected to work with PHP 7.x in general.
-May work with PHP 5.x but is untested.
+The extension is expected to work with PHP 7.x.

 ## Compiling steps

-A precompiled extension can be downloaded from [releases](https://github.com/extremecoders-re/php-eval-hook/releases).
-It has been compiled against PHP 7.2.24 available on Ubuntu 18.04 repos.
-The precompiled extension is not guaranteed to work on your system.
-Hence it's always recommended to compile from source as shown below.

 1. Install php and php-dev packages.
 Here we are using the packages available on the official Ubuntu 18.04 repos.